-Warner Music Group's authorized capital stock will consist of (i) shares of common stock, par value \$0.001 per share, of which shares are currently issued and outstanding and (ii) shares of preferred stock, par value \$0.001 per share, of which no shares are currently issued and outstanding.
-Immediately following the completion of this offering, there are expected to be shares of common stock outstanding, including an additional shares that will be issued upon exercise of the underwriters' option to purchase additional shares, and no shares of preferred stock outstanding.
+Warner Music Group's authorized capital stock will consist of (i) 500 million shares of common stock, par value \$0.001 per share, of which approximately 116 million shares are currently issued and outstanding and (ii) 100 million shares of preferred stock, par value \$0.001 per share, of which no shares are currently issued and outstanding.
+Immediately following the completion of this offering, there are expected to be approximately 143.0 million shares of common stock outstanding and no shares of preferred stock outstanding.